grok-rv/terraform-aws-secure-webapplication/README.md

 ------------------------

 1. Need to create an elastic ip and attach it to the bastion host just in case if the bastion host need a reboot in any case it might lose the public ip
-#---taken care in this new commint -- 2. store terraform state file in s3 backend for availability and disaster recovery
+#---taken care in this new commint -- 2. store terraform state file in s3 backend for availability and disaster recovery.
+For terraform backend logic, refer to https://blog.gruntwork.io/how-to-manage-terraform-state-28f5697e68fa
 3. configure user data scripts to deploy  web servers during boot